BarryCoding/fork-vue3-docs/src/study/essentials/template-syntax.md

 ## Using JavaScript Expressions {#using-javascript-expressions}

-So far we've only been binding to simple property keys in our templates.
-But Vue actually supports the full power of JavaScript expressions inside all data bindings:
+Vue supports the full power of JavaScript expressions inside all data bindings:

 ```vue-html
 {{ number + 1 }}